Adetomiwa Edun: Early life

-Edun was born in Lagos, Nigeria, to Nigerian financier Olawale Edun and half-Ghanaian, half-English Amy Adwoa (née Appiah).
+Edun was born on 16 March 1985 in Lagos, Nigeria, to Nigerian financier and politician Olawale Edun and half-Ghanaian, half-English Amy Adwoa (née Appiah).
 His maternal uncle is the philosopher, cultural theorist and novelist Kwame Anthony Appiah.
 His maternal grandparents were Ghanaian lawyer, diplomat and politician Joseph Emmanuel Appiah- a Nana of the Ashanti people through whom Edun is a descendant of Ghanaian warrior emperor Osei Tutu- and art historian and author Peggy Cripps, daughter of Sir Stafford Cripps, Chancellor of the Exchequer from 1947 to 1950 and son of the first Lord Parmoor.
 Through his father, meanwhile, Edun claims direct descent from the colonial Egba official Adegboyega Edun.

 Edun moved to the United Kingdom at the age of 11.
 He attended Eton College from the age of 13, before reading Classics at Christ's College, Cambridge (University of Cambridge).
 In his final year at Christ's College, he won the dissertation prize for his thesis on Homer's Odyssey.
 His father, a financier, encouraged Edun to enter banking as a career, and he interned with Citigroup.
 He considered studying for a Master of Philosophy degree, but decided to attend the Royal Academy of Dramatic Art (RADA) instead.